Octanitrocuban/Earthquake-location/README.md

   - ensemble_descent: function to make a gradient descent with many samples in a vectorised method.
   - monte_carlo: function to compute a Monte Carlo method.
   - deepening_grid_search: function to compute a deepening grid search method.

+**genetic_alg.py**: this module contain functions to compute gradient descent to localise the earthquake through a genetic algorithm.
+  - print_sample_array: function to plot samples array as dictionary.
+  - rmse: calculate misfit between observed and calculated arrival times using numpy ndarrays.
+  - randoms: function to create random samples with a given type of pdf and parameters.
+  - selections: function to make selectionof the bests samples for givens scores, samples and the number to be kept.
+  - means: function to radomly create couple of samples and retrun their average value.
+  - cross: function to radomly create couple of samples and retrun their random mix values.
+  - mutants: function to create mutants samples from the survivor samples.
+  - evolution: function to search a sample with the better parameters possible through genetic algorithm.

 **graph.py**: this module contain functions to plot the state of the search and the history of the localisation of the earthquake.
   - plot_dict_stations: function to plot the position of the station, the true event and of the tested earthquake(s) model(s) if given.